LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ## Errors Associated With Aggregations and Mapping

-Suppose you want to get the summary of all categories that exist in our dataset.
+Suppose you want to get the summary of categories that exist in our dataset.
 Since this requires summarizing your data, you decide to send the following aggregations request:

 ```
 GET news_headlines/_search